 - At the end of the exam, you may be asked a further series of questions regarding demographics, background, graduate school preferences and whether you would like to participate in surveys or receive information from GMAC, graduate business schools, scholarship organizations, and/or certain strategic partners of GMAC involved in the Graduate Management Admission Search Service (GMASS).

 - The test administrator can summarily dismiss you from a test session for various reasons including, but not limited to, providing false information, impersonation, failing to provide acceptable identification, possessing personal items or testing aids that have not been approved by the test administrator or contravene GMAT rules, refusing to comply with an administrator’s requests or directions, giving or receiving help from other candidates or unauthorized sources, attempting to tamper with the computer, refusing to follow directions or failing to adhere to any other procedure, policy, guideline or rule.
 Any violations of these rules will be observed and documented by the test administrator, and the report will then be submitted to Pearson VUE, GMAC’s authorized administrator for these tests.

 The Graduate Management Admission Council (GMAC) and Pearson VUE reserve the right to take any and all action(s) deemed appropriate in a case of non-compliance of test rules, policies or procedures.
 This includes but is not limited to barring an individual from future testing, canceling or withholding the individual’s scores, and/or reporting any rule violations, fraud, or other irregularities to schools or other appropriate third parties, including law enforcement authorities.
 If your scores are canceled or withheld, they will not be reported, and your entire test fee will be forfeited.

 Even if it all seems a little overwhelming, don’t worry!
-We, at Byju’s, will always be around to guide you before you take your GMAT.
-You can reach us anytime on 9900004628 or firstname.lastname@example.org.
+We, at BYJU’S, will always be around to guide you before you take your GMAT.
+You can reach us anytime on +918884544444or email@example.com.